Aias/background-remover/README.md

 1. Detects objects in images using Google Gemini AI
 2. Extracts each object by cropping it from the original image
+3. Generates descriptive names for each object using AI
-3. Removes the background from each extracted object
+4. Removes the background from each extracted object
-4. Saves both the cropped objects and their background-removed versions
+5. Saves both the cropped objects and their background-removed versions

 ## Features

 -   **AI-Powered Object Detection**: Uses Google Gemini 2.0 Flash to identify and locate objects in images
+-   **Intelligent Object Naming**: Separate AI step to generate descriptive names for each detected object
 -   **Automatic Background Removal**: Leverages the `rembg` library to create transparent backgrounds
+-   **Modular Processing Pipeline**: Separate detection, naming, and background removal steps
+-   **Multiple Processing Modes**: Support for "detect", "remove", or "all" processing modes
 -   **JSON Output**: Creates a JSON file with object metadata including bounding box coordinates
 -   **Optional Debug Mode**: Generates detailed debug visualizations when enabled
+-   **Safe File Handling**: Preserves original input files while processing

 ## Requirements